Answer:

 If you want to keep your kids safe, take a look at this buyer’s guide for some of the best headphones for children with built-in protection.

-As another reference point, hairdryers are generally rated at 90 dB.
-We use them all the time, yet they don’t cause noise-induced hearing loss.
+As another reference point, hairdryers are typically rated at 90 dB.
+We use them frequently, yet they don’t cause noise-induced hearing loss.
 How is this?
 Checkmate, science!
 Up with the volume!

 Well, no.